 Version no. Date of publication Description of amendment 1.0 15 August 2011 First version issued for application by Conformity Assessment Bodies (CABs).
 1.1 24 October 2011 Version issued incorporating revised Group Chain of Custody requirements and correcting typos, page numbering, wrong and missing referencing and unreadable flowcharts.
-1.2 10 January 2012 Version issued incorporating Technical Advisory Board 20 agreed changes regarding reassessment, objections procedure, modifications to the default assessment tree to assess bivalves, implementation timeframes and ASC requirements.
+1.2 10 January 2012 Version issued incorporating Technical Advisory Board 20 agreed changes regarding reassessment, objections procedure, modifications to the default assessment tree to assess bivalves, implementation time frames and ASC requirements.
 1.3 14 January 2013 Version issued incorporating Technical Advisory Board 21 and Board of Trustees agreed changes.
 1.4 31 January 2014 Version issued incorporating Technical Advisory Board 22 and Board of Trustees agreed changes.
 Parts A and B only released in v1.4.
 2.0 1 October 2014 Version issued incorporating changes to the standard as a result of the fisheries standard review and changes to CABs procedures as a result of the speed and cost review.
 2.1 20 February 2015 Version issued incorporating Technical Advisory Board 24 and Board of Trustees agreed changes to certificate transfer, suspension and withdrawal, and minor document restructure.
 2.2 1 March 2018 Version issued incorporating changes agreed by Technical Advisory Board (meetings 25-27) and Board of Trustees including reporting of CAB fee structures, amendments to suspension and withdrawal and auditor competency requirements and other non-substantive changes.
+2.3 31 August 2018 Version issued incorporating changes agreed by Technical Advisory Board (meeting 28) and Board of Trustees, including variation conditions and fishery certificate codes.